micmejia/bible-dump/AMPC/Lamentations/Lam 1.md

 How solitary _and_ lonely sits the city [Jerusalem] that was [once] full of people!
 How like a widow has she become!
-She who was [^a]great among the nations and princess among the provinces has become a tributary [in servitude]!
+She who was great among the nations and princess among the provinces has become a tributary [in servitude]!